Powerful statistical inference for nested data using sufficient summary statistics: Theory

 where $Pr(\cdot)$ denotes probability.
 The p-value for a two-tailed alternative hypothesis is given by

-The null hypothesis is rejected (and the alternative hypothesis accepted) if the p-value falls below an \emph{alpha-level} $\alpha$.
+The null hypothesis is rejected if the p-value falls below an \emph{alpha-level} $\alpha$.
+In the opposite case, no conclusion is drawn.
 The most commonly used alpha-levels are $\alpha=0.05$ and $\alpha=0.01$.
 If the null hypothesis is rejected, we speak of a \emph{statistically significant} effect.
 The value of the test statistic that is required for a significant effect is called \emph{critical value}.

-The \emph{power} or \emph{sensitivity} of a statistical test is the fraction of actually present effects that are statistically significant according to the test.
-The \emph{specificity} of a test is the fraction of non-existent effects, for which the $H_0$ is accepted.
+The \emph{power} of a statistical test is the probability that the test correctly rejects the null hypothesis when the alternative hypothesis is true.
 Conversely, the \emph{false positive rate} is the fraction of non-existent effects that are statistically significant.